Soap bars were the first products we developed. And there are good reasons for that...

 Probiotics are unique ingredients added to our soap bars.
 Two strains of microbes are added to the soaps to provide a variety of qualities for body, hair, and even the environment.
 It is well known that our bodies have more microbes/bacteria, on and in them, than cells, and this is vital for our health.
 By adding positive microbes in the form of probiotics to our skin and scalp, a healthy flora is created on our outsides.
 This helps fend off unwanted bacteria and creates a healthy environment on our skin.
 Read more about the benefits of probiotics, her.

 Next to the benefit to the body and head, the probiotics actually help clean the run-off water from our drain.
-The positive bacterias have the unique ability to eat up potentially harmful chemicals and bacteria in the waterways.
-This way the soaps actually help clean the waters and oceans.
+The positive bacterias have the unique ability to consume potentially harmful chemicals and bacteria in the waterways.
+This way the soaps help clean the waters and oceans.

 Most of the other ingredients added, come from either the local area or other places in India.
 Having traceability to ingredients such as essential oils is very difficult, but at least we know about the origin of the ingredients of risk, such as sandalwood.
 Our sandalwood oil is made using the natural reconstruction method.
 This means that the components making up other natural essential oils are separated from the oil before they are mixed back together in the formulation of sandalwood oil.
 Meaning that no sandalwood trees are cut down to make the oil.